Xaymar/RandomDistributionPlugin/README.md

 2. Rebuild your projects Visual Studio project files.
 3. Rebuild your project from Visual Studio while the editor is closed.
 4. Enable the plugin if it hasn't already enabled itself.

+*Alternative:* You can use LazyInstall.bat on Windows, just drag & drop your project folder onto it.
+Be sure to have a backup in case it fucks up though, no guarantees.